xolvio/instant-mock/README.md

 npm start
 ```

-Using Docker Compose:
+Or use Docker Compose:

 ```shell
 docker compose up
 ```

-Or if you don't want to clone the repo, pull from Docker Hub:
+Or, if you don't want to clone the repo, pull from Docker Hub:

 ```shell
 docker pull xolvio/instant-mock:1.0.0-beta.2